Does a Good Looking Horse get More Marks?

 Long-backed animals will probably struggle with engagement, balance, and collection, whereas short-coupled types will find the latter easy, but may lack ground cover in the medium work.

-Horses with very short, thick necks often give the impression of needing to work into a more open frame, whilst those with long necks often work too deep in front and drop behind the vertical as they begin to tire.
+Horses with very short, thick necks often give the impression of needing to work into a more open frame, whilst those with long necks often work too deep in front and drop behind the vertical.

 A horse that dishes badly can produce a trot that ‘sways’, especially during collection and lateral work.